-Most companies are looking for actors that have previous acting experience, so it is important to start looking for small roles that can boost your resume.
+Most companies are looking for individuals that have previous acting experience, so it is important to start looking for small roles that can boost your resume.

-As you are beginning your career, it is important for actors to say yes to every opportunity that comes their way.
+As you are beginning your career, it is important to say yes to every opportunity that comes your way.
 While the roles may start off small, any experience will be valuable for future big auditions.
-Becoming a successful actor requires you to be proactive, so anything that pops up could be an awesome opportunity for you to grow as an actor.
+Becoming a successful actor requires you to be proactive, so anything that pops up could be an awesome opportunity for you to grow.

 Aspiring actors should look up and attend any local auditions and casting calls they can.
 This will help actors become more comfortable with auditioning and they may even land their first gig!